komuw/zakah/README.md

 It's currently work in progress, API will remain unstable for sometime.

-> M-Pesa (M for mobile, pesa is Swahili for money) is a mobile phone-based money transfer, financing and microfinancing service, launched in 2007 by Safaricom, the largest mobile network operator in Kenya.
-It has since expanded to Afghanistan, South Africa, India, Romania and Albania.
-M-Pesa allows users to deposit, withdraw, transfer money and pay for goods and services easily with a mobile device. - https://en.wikipedia.org/wiki/M-Pesa
+> MPesa is a mobile phone-based money transfer, financing and microfinancing service, operated by Safaricom, the largest mobile network operator in Kenya.
+It has since expanded to other countries.
+MPesa allows users to deposit, withdraw, transfer money and pay for goods and services easily with a mobile device. - https://en.wikipedia.org/wiki/M-Pesa